Skip to content

 1. Hotel Mycenae

-Akropolis of Aspida is less than 1 mile and the Archaeological Museum of Mycenae is 10 km away from Hotel Mycenae, both of which are in Argos.
+The Akropolis of Aspida is less than 1 mile away, and the Archaeological Museum of Mycenae is 10 km from Hotel Mycenae, both of which are in Argos.
 Room service, baggage storage, and free WiFi are just a few of the amenities offered at this establishment.
 The hotel includes accommodations for families.

-1. Morfeas Hotel
+1. Morpheus Hotel

 1. Palladion Boutique Hotel